 But thank you for being so supportive and following along with me here.
 I’ve always felt more comfortable expressing myself by writing and it’s been so amazing to get to share this journey with you here.
-It’s also been such a relief to be able to talk about my pregnancy — this has been a safe space for me and I think it’s because of how amazing you all are and the community we’ve built.
+It’s also been such a relief to be able to talk about my pregnancy (like a second trimester update, need to say it again because it feels so surreal) — this has been a safe space for me and I think it’s because of how amazing you all are and the community we’ve built.
 So thank you for following along here.
-And now for some pregnancy updates!
+And now for my second trimester update!

 I have been getting lots of questions though about the pregnancy since we announced the big news.
-(You can see my first trimester update and answers to a lot of initial questions I got here. ) Now that I’m more than halfway through, I thought it was about time for a second trimester update and the perfect opportunity to answer more of your questions.
+Now that I’m more than halfway through, I thought it was about time for a second trimester update and the perfect opportunity to answer more of your questions.

 How are you feeling?